 (2) The former regulations continue in operation to the extent necessary for an appeal under regulation 179 of those regulations against a penalty imposed as a result of an enquiry under regulation 177 that is continued and completed by the operation of subregulation (1).

 (3) In this regulation —

 former regulations means the Fire Brigades Regulations 1943, as in force immediately before the commencement of these regulations.

-”.

-8 The Miscellaneous Regulations (Validation) Act 1985 applied to these regulations.
-It deems the regulations not to have ceased to have effect as a result of the failure to comply with section 42(1) of the Interpretation Act 1984, subject to their being laid before the Legislative Assembly.
-The Interpretation Act 1984 s.
-42(2) then applied as if the words “or if any regulations are not laid before both Houses of Parliament in accordance with subsection (1)” had been omitted.

-9 The Fire Brigades Amendment Regulations (No. 2) 2012 regulation 28 stated as follows: Delete the Schedule.
+9 The Fire Brigades Amendment Regulations (No. 2) 2012 r.
+28 stated as follows: Delete the Schedule.